peromage/rice/README.md

-# PEW - Peromage's Emacs Workstation
+# PEW - Peromage's Emacs Workbench

-> Makes your workflow like pewpewpew
+> A minimalist's Emacs configuration.

 This is my personal Emacs configuration.
+Before using it you should be aware that it might be suitable for you.

-It intends to be as minimal as possible.
+This configuration intends to be as minimal as possible meaning it "just works" without installing too many packages.

+I.E. if Emacs already has certain features I'll try to optimize them unless they are far from good-to-use.

 ## Get Started